 Sarah Cortes - Vice Chairman and Clerk

-Dr. Sarah Lewis Cortes is President of Inman Technology.
+Dr. Sarah Lewis Cortes is a Privacy Engineer in Information Security at Netflix.
+Previously, she was in M&A Security at Salesforce.
 She earned her undergraduate degree at Harvard University, and holds an M.S. from Boston University in Computer Science, Information Security, where she also earned a Certificate in Private Investigation.
 She earned her PhD in Computer Science, Information Security and Assurance at Northeastern University’s College of Computing and Information Science, and studied Forensic Science at Boston University Medical School.
 Her research focuses on privacy and privacy law, the darknet, network security, criminal legal treaties (MLATs), and digital forensics.
 She conducts training and research with the Alameda County Sheriff’s Department Digital and Multimedia Evidence and other Crime Labs.Prior to undertaking her Ph.D, Sarah was a Senior Vice President for Security, IT Audit and Disaster Recovery at Putnam Investments, an investment management firm with over $400 billion in assets under management.
 She oversaw Putnam’s recovery on 9/11 when then-parent company Marsh & McLennan’s World Trade Center 99th floor data center was destroyed.
 Before that, Sarah was a Sr. VP for Data Center and Security Operations with BNY Mellon Bank, a global investments company with $1.6 trillion in assets under management, previously a part of Shearson/Lehman/American Express.Sarah has published and lectured extensively on the darknet, computer security and privacy, including MLAT.is World Treaty Cartel Internet Overlay for Digital Traffic Analytics, featured in the 2017 IEEE International Symposium on Technologies for Homeland Security (HST17).She has implemented numerous computer applications.
 Together with Department Chair, Boston University School of Medicine, Department of Biomedical Forensic Sciences and former Cellmark lab director Dr. Robin Cotton et al., Sarah implemented the DNA Mixtures online tool, with a grant from the US Department of Justice.
 DNA Mixtures was highlighted in the Executive Office of the President, President’s Council of Advisors on Science and Technology (PCAST), Report to the President: Forensic Science in Criminal Courts: Ensuring Scientific Validity of Feature-Comparison Methods in 2016.

-E1T1 has worked for years teaching and tutoring students of all ages in technology and employment and helping them gain employment.
-Starting with Prospect Hill Academy in Cambridge, MA, E1T1 mentors, teachers and graduates have worked with students at schools such as Cambridge Rindge and Latin School in Cambridge, MA, Lick-Wilmerding High School in San Francisco.
+E1T1 has worked since 2012 teaching and tutoring students of all ages in technology and employment and helping them gain employment.
+Starting with Prospect Hill Academy in Cambridge, MA, E1T1 mentors, teachers and graduates have worked with students at schools such as Cambridge Rindge and Latin School in Cambridge, MA, and Bessie Carmichael School in San Francisco.

 "Each One Teach One"